How To Define Your Target Market in 7 Steps

 Demographic Segmentation

-Market segmentation may be as simple as targeting recently married, female C-suite executives in the Bay Area with an Instagram ad campaign or correspondence to 25-35-year-old engineering students on the East Coast.
+For example, you could target recently married female C-suite executives in the Bay Area with an Instagram ad or reach out to 25-35-year-old engineering students on the East Coast.

 Behavioral Segmentation